Just-Azzy/Just-Azzy/README.md

-- 👋 Hi, I’m Denis!
+- 👋 Hi there, My name's Denis.
 - 👀 I use Github to make things I use work the way I want them to.
-- 🌱 I’m currently learning XML and HTML, soon learning C++, and hoping to learn Python.
+- 🌱 I’m currently learning XML, HTML, & Python.
-- 📫 To reach me, dm me on disocrd (Define_Denis#4099) or email at (denisgk85@icloud.com)
+- 📫 To reach me, dm me on disocrd (definedenis#4099) or email at (denisgk85@icloud.com)
 - 🇺🇦 I'm Ukrainian; if you have an issue with that, please don't collaborate with me.
 - 🗣 I am bilingual, I speak Ukrainian and English fluently.
 I'm conversational in Russian.
-- 🚀 I have a passion for space, astrophyisics, and math.